drivendataorg/spacecraft-pose-object-detection-runtime/README.md

 └── train_labels.csv          # CSV file with ground truth data
 ```

-Later in this guide, when we launch a Docker container from your computer (or the "host" machine), the `data` directory on your host machine will be mounted as a read-only directory in the container as `code_execution/data`.
-In the runtime, your code will then be able to access all the competition data at `code_execution/data`.
+Later in this guide, when we launch a Docker container from your computer (or the "host" machine), the `data` directory on your host machine will be mounted as a read-only directory in the container as `/code_execution/data`.
+In the runtime, your code will then be able to access all the competition data at `/code_execution/data`, which will by default look to your script like `./data` since your script will be invoked with `/code_execution` as the working directory.

 ### The quickstart example